orontee/taranis/CONTRIBUTING.md

 ### Log file

-The application can be started with the `--verbose` command line argument to generate a detailed log file.
-The file path is of the form `/mnt/ext1/system/state/taranis.log` but may vary depending on the use of profiles.
+A configuration entry allows to enable debug logs.
+Such logs can be enabled using the `--verbose` command line argument.

+The path of the log file is `/mnt/ext1/system/state/taranis.log`.

 To specify command line arguments rather use a terminal like [pbterm](https://github.com/Alastor27/pbterm) or use [Desktop